 This program was born out of the first containment in 2020.
 The Covid-19 epidemic has deepened social inequalities.
 The young people we work with, already in a vulnerable situation before this health crisis, are very affected by school dropout.

 To meet the goals and needs of young people

 For all youth enrolled at Sport dans la Ville from elementary to high school and their parents.
 Selections for this program are based on several criteria:

-Volunteerism: the willingness of youth and parents is essential for a strong involvement and positive results.
+Volunteerism: the willingness of youths and parents is essential for a strong involvement and positive results.

-Academic level: the selected youth have difficulties that affect their academic performance.
+Academic level: the selected youths have difficulties that affect their academic performance.

-Fairness: the selection of youth is proportional to the attendance in each territory.
+Fairness: the selection of youths is proportional to the attendance in each territory.